-It breaks your heart when you see your baby latching, unlatching, and crying while nursing even though she is hungry.
+When you see a baby latching, unlatching, and crying while nursing even though she is hungry, it breaks your heart.
 The baby, who has always happily come to your breast for food and comfort, now won’t stay latched on and cries!

 When your baby does this, you start worrying about your milk supply and the health of your baby.
 Also, when a baby suddenly pulls their head off while nursing, you may feel the painful bite on the nipple.

 Both of my babies did this when they were around 3 to 4 weeks and around 4 months of age.
-First time when it happened to me, I had to take help from a lactation consultant.
+The first time when it happened to me, I had to take help from a lactation consultant.
 She was great at suggesting things that helped me deal with this issue.

 - 10 Best Postnatal Vitamins for Breastfeeding Moms